Applying for a benefit

 When your application is accepted

-- were working recently and:
+It might take longer if you were working recently and:

 - got redundancy, holiday or any other payment at the end of your job